 Your favorite soda newsletter, Beverage Digest, has just released data for 2010.
 It contains the shocking statistics showing that Diet Coke is now the #2 drink, pushing Pepsi down to #3.
 This is troubling and demands some further serious investigation.
-Especially since Beverage Digest is the self-proclaimed authoritative publication covering non-alcoholic drinks.
-They deserve to be listened to!
-Just ask them.
+Especially since Beverage Digest is one of the self-described authoritative publications covering non-alcoholic drinks.
+Let’s assume they deserve to be listened to.

 But I’ll leave the investigating for someone else.
 Instead, I’ll look at the exciting subject of how to communicate through the effective presentation of data — with a focus on how to transform people who are innocently viewing data into people who think they are thirsty and need to buy a soft drink.
 Now.